Bronze Age Europe

 The European Bronze Age is characterized by bronze artifacts and the use of bronze implements.
 The regional Bronze Age succeeds the Neolithic and Copper Age and is followed by the Iron Age.
-It starts with the Aegean Bronze Age in 3200 BC and spans the entire 2nd millennium BC (including the Únětice culture, Ottomány culture, British Bronze Age, Argaric culture, Nordic Bronze Age, Tumulus culture, Nuragic culture, Terramare culture, Urnfield culture and Lusatian culture), lasting until c.
+It starts with the Aegean Bronze Age c.
+3200 BC and the Maykop culture in the North Caucasus c.
+3500 BC, and spans the entire 3rd and 2nd millennia BC (including the Únětice culture, Ottomány culture, British Bronze Age, Argaric culture, Nordic Bronze Age, Tumulus culture, Nuragic culture, Terramare culture, Urnfield culture and Lusatian culture), lasting until c.
 800 BC in central Europe.

-Arsenical bronze was produced in some areas from the 4th millennium BC onwards, prior to the introduction of tin bronze.
+Arsenical bronze was produced from the 4th millennium BC (prior to the introduction of tin bronze), and continued as the dominant form of bronze across Europe through most of the 3rd millennium BC.
+Britain was the first region in Europe to fully adopt tin-bronze technology and switch all metalwork from copper and arsenical bronze to full tin-bronze in the period 2200-2100 BC.
 Tin bronze foil had already been produced in southeastern Europe on a small scale in the Chalcolithic era, with examples from Pločnik in Serbia dated to c.
 4650 BC, as well as 14 other artefacts from Bulgaria and Serbia dated to before 4000 BC, showing that early tin bronze developed independently in Europe 1500 years before the first tin bronze alloys in the Near East.
 This bronze production lasted for c.
 500 years in the Balkans but disappeared at the end of the 5th millennium, coinciding with the "collapse of large cultural complexes in north-eastern Bulgaria and Thrace in the late fifth millennium BC".
 Tin bronzes using cassiterite tin were subsequently reintroduced to the area some 1500 years later.